Bowl of noodle soup with shredded chicken, carrot and baby bok choy

 Back in China, my mom would always make the chicken broth from a whole chicken to guarantee the best flavor.
 In such cases, very little seasoning would be needed in the soup.

-However, now that I’m living in the US at a much faster pace, I do not have time to make chicken broth from scratch every time I crave a bowl of hearty chicken noodle soup.
+However, now that I’m living in the US at a much faster pace, sometimes I do not have time to make chicken broth from scratch every time I crave a bowl of hearty chicken noodle soup.
 That’s why I decided to develop a recipe that uses packaged broth, using aromatics to make the soup base very flavorful and hearty, yet also keeping the cooking simple.
 The flavor comes from the aromatics and spices like ginger, cumin, and Sichuan peppercorns, which add a wonderful taste to the soup.

 For even greater flavor, I highly recommend using bone-in chicken thighs.
 Brown them first and then simmer them.
 The bones and skin add a richness to the broth that is deeply satisfying.